The Signs of the Zodiac

 Exaltation Lords are Rulers Too

-The planet who has its exaltation in a house was also considered to be a ruler of the house with the ability to aid in the managing of the affairs symbolized by the house.
+The planet who has its exaltation in a house was also considered to be a ruler of the house.
+An exaltation ruler also has the ability to aid in the managing of the affairs symbolized by the house.

 They are said to be co-ruler with each other, whenever it is their domicile or their exaltation.
 (Porphyry, Holden trans., 2009, Ch.
 7, p.
 10)